DoliTim/primeNaloga/README.md

 # PrimeNaloga

-PrimeNaloga is a Python-based web application designed to help users compute and visualize prime numbers efficiently.
+PrimeNaloga is QT-based web application designed to help users compute and visualize prime numbers efficiently.
 It allows users to input a range of numbers and receive a list of prime numbers within that range.
 The application is built using the Flask web framework and is optimized for performance and usability.

 ## Features